csvsoundsystem/nicar-cartodb-postgis/README.md

 # PostGIS

 PostGIS is an extension for the open-source database PostgreSQL.
 It's a "spatially-aware" database.
 For example, let's say you have a spreadsheet with a latitude and a longitude column.
 To a normal database, those are just numbers.
-To PostGIS, it knows they are geography, which lets you do things like find all points within a certain radius of a given point, or calculate the distance from these points to other things.
+To PostGIS, they are certain places in the world.
+Knowing that lets you do things like find all points within a certain radius of a given point, or calculate the distance from these points to other things.

 ## Installation

-Follow [these guidelines](https://github.com/csvsoundsystem/nicar-cartodb-postgis/blob/gh-pages/SETUP.md#installing-postgis-locally) on how to set up PostgreSQL and PostGIS on your own machine.
+You can install PostGIS locally on your comptuer by following [these guidelines](https://github.com/csvsoundsystem/nicar-cartodb-postgis/blob/gh-pages/SETUP.md#installing-postgis-locally).
+Since PostGIS is an extension of PostgreSQL, you install PostgreSQL and then activate the PostGIS plugin.

+You can also use [CartoDB](http://cartodb.com) -- like we're doing today -- since CartoDB is in part an interface on top of a PostGIS database.
+Or you can spin up a PostgreSQL database through [Amazon Web Services](http://aws.amazon.com).

+A word of caution: installing PostgreSQL is sometimes no small undertaking and can sometimes be very complicated if the installation doesn't play nicely with your system.
+Hence, why we're using CartoDB today.

 ## Operators

+PostGIS looks a lot like SQL, because it's based on SQL.

+* `>` e.g. `SELECT * FROM tbl WHERE year > 1950`
+* `<`
+* `=`
 * `AND`
 * `OR`
-* `>`
-* `<`
-* `=`
 * `IS NULL` e.g. `SELECT * FROM tbl WHERE year IS NULL`
 * `IS NOT NULL` e.g. `SELECT * FROM tbl WHERE year IS NOT NULL`